DanielRobayo12/rosHandIA/README.md

 The physical conecction it's very important to can do work the proyect, after cheking the physical connection conect the .cpp file whit the ESP32 board

-- Run the node to see and register the hands landmarks
+- Run the node to see the hands landmarks

         ros2 run roshandia_pkg handRead01.py
-- After run the node connection with the board in another terminal
+- After run the node connection with the board ESP32 in another terminal

         ros2 run roshandia_pkg connectHand.py
   And enjoy whith the robot hand controlled by yourself